David-Peede/BIOL1435/README.md

-# Welcome to BIOL 1435
+# Theoretical & Computational Population Genetics (BIOL 1435)

 All PDFs of the readings can be found on the course canvas page.